dstrail/simpleapiworkshop/content/010_access_to_cloud9/_index.md

 -   Clone a remote code repository—such as a repo in AWS CodeCommit—into your environment.
 -   Work with a combination of local and cloned files in the environment.

-...and today you will use it to deploy and test your API!
+...and today you use it to deploy and test your API!

 Connect to Cloud9 by browsing to [**Cloud9**](https://console.aws.amazon.com/cloud9)